Anne Kristen

-Anne Kristen (7 March 1937 – 7 August 1996) was a Scottish actress, best known for portraying Olive Rowe in Coronation Street.
-Her longest-lasting role was as Miss Meiklejohn in Hamish Macbeth.
-She also appeared in Wings as Molly Farmer, and in Casualty as receptionist Norma Sullivan.
+Anne Kristen (7 March 1937 – 7 August 1996) was a Scottish actress, best known for her television roles, including Olive Rowe in Coronation Street, Miss Meiklejohn in Hamish Macbeth, Molly Farmer in Wings, and Norma Sullivan in Casualty.

 Early life and education

-Kristen was born in 1937 in Strathclyde, Glasgow, growing up in the suburb of Bearsden.
-Her father, Reginald Byles, was a senior journalist and lead writer for the Glasgow Herald.
+Kristen was born in 1937 in Glasgow, and grew up in the suburb of Bearsden.
+Her father, Reginald Biles, was a senior journalist and lead writer for the Glasgow Herald.
 She acted in plays at the Laurel Bank school in Glasgow.
 After leaving school, she went on to study at the Royal College of Music and Dramatic Art in Glasgow, where she won a Silver Medal for her work.
 Kristen then went on to further stage work in Scotland and London before embarking on a television career.